ambarish-prakash/hotelapp/README.md

     bundle exec sidekiq -C config/sidekiq.yml
     ```
     The sidekiq worker has been configured to run cron jobs daily to load data from three different sources.
-    Instead if you would like to manually trigger the jobs and do not want to use sidekiq, you can run the following in the rails console (bin/rails c)
+    Instead if you would like to manually trigger the jobs to populate the database, you can run the following Rake task:
     ```bash
-    HotelProcurementJob.perform_now("acme")
-    HotelProcurementJob.perform_now("patagonia")
-    HotelProcurementJob.perform_now("paperflies")
+    rake setup:populate_data
     ```
-    Note that these jobs trigger out merge jobs, which will not run unless you have sidekiq running.
-However if you do not wish to have sidekiq working, but still merge the data, run the following jobs in the rails console.
-This will only work for the static set.
-    ```bash
-    HotelMergeJob.perform_now("iJhz")
-    HotelMergeJob.perform_now("SjyX")
-    HotelMergeJob.perform_now("f8c9")
-    ```
+    This task will procure data from all sources and merge the data for a predefined set of hotels.

 2.  **Start the Rails Server:**
     In another terminal, start the Rails web server: